• Skip to main content

 • Combine the cornstarch with the water and stir with a fork until it is completely dissolved.
 Add the cornstarch mixture to the cider vinegar and honey mixture and stir to combine.
 Cook for two minutes or until the glaze has thickened.

-• Add the chicken thighs back to the skillet, with the skin side up, and spoon glaze over each piece.
+• Add the thighs back to the skillet, with the skin side up, and spoon glaze over each piece.
 Place the uncovered skillet in the oven and bake for fifteen minutes.

 Notes